nurseiit/comm-unist/README.md

 Announcements
 -------------
+* **[04-29]** Midterm grade along with the overall status has been posted.
+Check `grader-overall` branch of your repo.
+Note that some of you lost some lab score due to cheating, and we are keep working on handling more cases.
+If you find any mismatch between the individual and overall grading of the lab, please report.
+The distribution is also posted at [overall.csv](/overall.csv).
+So far the maximal overall score is 47.5 and the top got 34.83.

 * **[04-24]** Lab 5 grader will run 6am/noon/6pm, 4/24 - 05/02 and 00:05 05/03.
 * **[04-22]** Lab 5 has been posted.
 The grader will start to run on Wed or Thu.
 * **[04-22]** Attendance cheating will be considered like regular cheating. i.e., two attendance cheating results in F.